 So there you have it, some of the best banner ads around.

-Whether it’s innovative use of video, embracing HTML5, or using feeds well, each banner shows the flexibility of digital display.
+Whether it’s innovative use of video, embracing HTML5, or using feeds well, each banner shows the flexibility of display advertising.